 Three wet weather events were sampled at each of the fourteen monitoring stations.
-Ten of fourteen stations were sampled during dry weather and it can be inferred no pollutants were being discharged at the dry/unsampled stations.
+Nine of fourteen stations were sampled during dry weather and it can be inferred no pollutants were being discharged at the dry/unsampled stations.
 Aquatic toxicity samples were analyzed for all fourteen sites during the first sampled wet event of the monitoring year and no toxicity was observed.
 Biological assessments were performed in accordance with the new 2021-2025 Bioassessment Workplan, and at the Principal Permittee's fixed (Integrator) sites at the three receiving water stations.

-The Water Quality Index (Index) shows generally good water quality scores across the County, with the overall Index showing A to C grades at mass emission stations during 2020/21 in both wet and dry weather.
-Bacteria (E. coli) and/or salts concentrations continued to be the main contributor(s) at sites with lower overall scores for both wet and dry weather, although E. coli could not be sampled at all events due to COVID-19 pandemic related issues at the laboratory.
-Other constituents that were found at elevated levels in relation to applicable water quality objectives (WQO) at least once during wetweather events include total chlorine residual, chloride, total dissolved solids, total cyanide, total aluminum, nitrate + nitrite as nitrogen, benzo(a)pyrene, bis(2-ethylhexyl)phthalate, and pentachlorophenol.
-Constituents not meeting dry-weather WQO at least once include pH, dissolved oxygen, chloride, total dissolved solids, and total selenium.
+The Water Quality Index (Index) shows generally good water quality scores across the County in dry weather, with the overall Index showing A and B grades at the mass emission stations during 2021/22.
+Wet weather overall scores decreased for ME-SCR and ME-VR, mostly due to lower salts, nutrients and metals scores at ME-SCR, and organics and metals scores at ME-VR.
+Bacteria (E. coli), metals, and/or salts concentrations continued to be the main contributor(s) at sites with lower overall scores for both wet and dry weather.
+Other constituents that were found at elevated levels in relation to applicable water quality objectives (WQO) at least once during wet-weather events include chloride, total dissolved solids, total cyanide, dissolved oxygen, total aluminum, nitrate + nitrite as nitrogen, and pentachlorophenol.
+Constituents not meeting dry-weather WQO at least once include pH, chloride, total dissolved solids, dissolved copper, total selenium, and bis(2-ethylhexyl)phthalate.
 Data from the Stormwater Monitoring Program (SMP) is used to identify pollutants of concern and direct efforts to reduce their discharge from the storm drain system.